-Between the functional and the aestheticized
+Between the functional and the aestheticised.

 For her latest project, Italian artist Bea Bonafini has transformed the Zabludowicz Invites space into a proposal for a non-religious chapel.
-In this interview, she discusses her process and ideas behind her work, and how her environment, Matisse, the Sienna Cathedral, the Memphis group, Niki de Saint Phalle, and Marc-Camille Chaimowicz have influenced her practise.
+In this interview, she discusses her process and ideas behind her work, and how her environment, Matisse, the Sienna Cathedral, the Memphis group, Niki de Saint Phalle, and Marc-Camille Chaimowicz have influenced her practice.